 Georgia Regents Health System (Augusta, GA-based GRHealth) signs a $400 million agreement to turn over its IT operation to Cerner, which it says will save it 15 percent of its operating costs annually and make its annual expense predictable.
 GRHealth operates Georgia Regents Medical Center and Children’s Hospital of Georgia.
 The system says all 132 employees will receive offer letters from Cerner.
 Cerner became interested in the arrangement last year when the system signed a $300 million clinical technology partnership agreement with Philips, indicating along with the Siemens acquisition that Cerner sees a future in merging IT systems with clinical monitoring.

 Sunquest will expand its relationship with private pathology lab CellNetix to work on anatomic pathology workflow solutions.

 Boston Software Systems promotes Steve Cohen to COO.

 David Watson (Oracle) will be named CEO of the new California Integrated Data Exchange (Cal INDEX).

 Announcements and Implementations

-Walgreens completes the rollout of its Greenway Health EHR to all of its 8,200 locations, allowing its pharmacists to counsel patients and provide immunization and testing recommendations.
+Walgreens the rollout of its Greenway Health EHR to all of its 8,200 locations, allowing its pharmacists to counsel patients and provide immunization and testing recommendations.